oliverfischer83/dkp/README.md

 - can be reused for development, testing and database initialization
 - using GitHub API for educational reasons

+### Architecture
+- form data validation happens in app, not in views
+- clients don't contain any business logic

 ## Setup local environment

 ### Python